im-somnus/im-somnus/README.md

 <p align="left">

-Someone told me that I could do it, so here I am, on my Sophomore year as a [Software Engineering](https://www.uma.es/grado-en-ingenieria-del-software/) student 👨‍🎓 at [UMA](https://www.uma.es).
+Someone told me that I could do it, so here I am, on my Junior year as a [Software Engineering](https://www.uma.es/grado-en-ingenieria-del-software/) student 👨‍🎓 at [UMA](https://www.uma.es).
 I'm also a SysAdmin 🖥️ who enjoys streaming and testing games~

 </p>